-- a.
-New subdivision proposals and other proposed development (including proposals for manufactured home parks and subdivisions) that are greater than either 50 lots or 5 acres shall include base flood elevation data. - b.
-Subdivisions (including manufactured home parks) shall be designed to ensure that: - i) such proposals minimize flood damage within the flood-prone area, - public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage, - iii) drainage is adequate to reduce exposure to flood hazards, and iv) any access roads to habitable structures or critical facilities are at least one foot above base flood elevations and able to withstand a 100-year event without failure or overtopping.
+(a) New subdivision proposals and other proposed development (including proposals for manufactured home parks and subdivisions) that are greater than either 50 lots or five acres shall include base flood elevation data.

+(b) Subdivisions (including manufactured home parks) shall be designed to ensure that:

+[1] Such proposals minimize flood damage within the flood-prone area,

+[2] Public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage,

+[3] Drainage is adequate to reduce exposure to flood hazards, and

+[4] Any access roads to habitable structures or critical facilities are at least one foot above base flood elevations and able to withstand a one-hundred-year event without failure or overtopping.

-(6) Enclosed Areas Below the Lowest Floor:
+(6) Enclosed areas below the lowest floor.